 The agency employs appropriate personnel to ensure treatment for emotional and behavioral issues.
 A Licensed Clinical Social Worker ensures the clinical integrity of the program procedures, interventions and overall services.
 Program therapists are responsible for mental health services which include assessment, diagnosis, treatment planning, recommendations and discharge planning.

 The clinical therapists are trained in a variety of specialized evidenced based practices.
-These include but are not limited to, Dialectical Behavioral Therapy (DBT), Trauma Focused Cognitive Behavioral Therapy (TF-CBT), Equine Assisted Psychotherapy, as well as substance abuse treatment with Seven Challenges® program.
+These include but are not limited to, Dialectical Behavioral Therapy (DBT) and Trauma Focused Cognitive Behavioral Therapy (TF-CBT)

 The agency employs a full time Registered Nurse to assess and coordinate medical services.
 Direct care staff are trained in First Aid, CPR, medication administration and receive ongoing medical training to ensure proper medical treatment for children.
 The Medical Office also has designated a full time Youth Care Worker that works closely with the nurse to coordinate medical treatment for optimal client care.